On Assignment for the University of Michigan Department of Radiology News & Notes newsletter. Read below or request PDF.

 Spring 2026

-“Our goal is to transform the curriculum of the residency at Michigan Medicine to create national leaders in health care, and more specifically in radiology,” says Dr. Davenport.
-“Each one of these pathways includes structured education and training elements, such as the research track, which is a National Institutes of Health T32 funded service award designed to create physician scientists.”
-Research Program Directors, Drs.
-Nicole Seiberlich and Peter Scott, will guide students to identify tailored mentors and apply for NIH and Michigan Translational Imaging programs.
+“Our goal is to transform the curriculum of the residency at Michigan Medicine to create national leaders in health care and radiology,” says Dr. Davenport.
+“Each one of these pathways includes structured education and training elements, such as the research track, which is a National Institutes of Health (NIH) T32 funded service award designed to create physician scientists.”
+Research track Directors, Drs.
+Nicole Seiberlich, Vikas Gulani, and Peter Scott, will guide residents to identify appropriate mentors and apply for NIH and Michigan Translational Imaging programs.

-Trainees who choose the Health System Leadership track will have to meet similar requirements.
-The Associate Program Director, Elaine Caoili, MD, will work with Dr. Davenport to advise residents as they complete the Radiology Leadership Institute (RLI) Essentials Program in year two and the RLI Health Care Economics Milestones Program in year three, both sponsored by the American College of Radiology (ACR).
-In addition, only one resident in year two will be able to attend the optional Association of Academic Radiology Resident Academic Leadership Development (ARRALD) Program.
+Trainees who choose the Health System Leadership track will have their own set of outcomes.
+Associate Residency Program Director and Health System Leadership track Director Elaine Caoili, MD, MS, will work with Dr. Davenport to advise residents as they complete the Radiology Leadership Institute (RLI) Essentials Program in the R2 year and the RLI Health Care Economics Milestones Program in the R3 year, both sponsored by the American College of Radiology (ACR).
+One R2 will also be able to attend the optional Association of Academic Radiology Resident Academic Leadership Development (ARRALD) Program.

-No matter which track residents choose, certain core leadership curriculum will remain constant throughout, such as negotiations, working in teams, crucial conversations, and change management.
+No matter which track residents choose, core leadership curriculum elements will be constant, including negotiation, teamwork, crucial conversations, and change management.
 There will also be a designated U-M program director on-hand to ensure each person’s journey provides them with the proper knowledge and tools.
 “In addition to teaching students how to be radiologists, we will teach them how to think and act like leaders that create positive changes, not just in their local circle but nationally.
 A huge component of leadership is people skills,” adds Dr. Davenport.
 “This includes gaining influence, consensus and knowing how to engage with colleagues to solve problems.”

-All four Resident National Leadership Tracks are comprised of on-campus training and lectures for the first three years.
-The fourth and final year will culminate with a capstone project that demonstrates how it will achieve a significant national impact.
-“In the future, we could add additional educational pathways,” says Kara Gaetke Udager, MD, Diagnostic Radiology Program Director.
-“Some of the areas that students demonstrate a high-level of interest in include Quality Improvement/Patient Safety and Community and Global Outreach.”
+All four Resident National Leadership Tracks include on-campus training and lectures for the first three years supplemented by national involvement in radiology societies and parallel training experiences.
+The R4 year will culminate with a capstone project that proposes significant national impact.
+“We envision expanding the tracks in the future based on the residents’ interests,” says Kara Udager, MD, Diagnostic Radiology Program Director.
+“Some potential new tracks would include Quality Improvement/Patient Safety and National and Global Outreach.”

-In the initial launch of the required program, residents will self-select the track that most closely aligns with their future career goals as a radiologist.
-Working closely with Dr. Gaetke Udager, the Associate Program Director and Education Track Leader, Aseem Sharma, MD, says “we want the future radiologists to feel empowered to be leaders in their chosen area.
-In addition to educating them to be excellent radiologists or neuroradiologists, we want to give them the wings to fly as high as their aspirations will take them.”
+During the formal launch of the program in July 2027, all incoming R1’s will select the track that most closely aligns with their future career goals as a radiologist.
+Associate Residency Program Director and Education Track Leader, Aseem Sharma, MD, says “we want these future radiologists to feel empowered to be leaders in their chosen area.
+In addition to educating them to be excellent general or subspecialist radiologists, we want to give them the wings to fly as high as their aspirations will take them.”

-Interventional Radiology Program Director, Shantanu Warhadpande, MD, also feels that the non-clinical education track updates are aligned with his mission for IR trainees now and in the future.
+IR/DR Residency Program Director, Shantanu Warhadpande, MD, agrees that the new tracks are aligned with the department’s goals for IR trainees now and in the future.
 “It’s the missing piece of the puzzle for building strong leaders in our medical specialty,” he says.
 And while he won’t be leading any of the new tracks, he will still actively participate in the development of courses that allow residents to reach their full potential.
-“I see my role as encouraging my students to immerse themselves in both the clinical and leadership training.”
+“I see my role as encouraging our residents to immerse themselves in both the clinical and leadership training.”

-“For an elite institution like University Michigan, it’s ideal for us to be able to graduate residents that have skill sets beyond diagnostic radiology,” adds Jess Fried, MD, Associate Chief Medical Information Officer (ACMIO) in Radiology Information Technology Track Leader.
-“There’s many things they can do with their career as a leader in radiology, from the four areas of specialization that we’re offering to quality assurance.
-I want the IT track that I’m orchestrating to be substantive, but digestible.
-I’ll also have guest lecturers on Zoom who are experts in the field of IT and informatics.
+“For an institution like University Michigan, it’s ideal for us to be able to graduate residents that have skill sets beyond diagnostic radiology,” adds Jessica Fried, MD, Associate Chief Medical Information Officer (ACMIO) of Radiology and Radiology Information Technology Track Leader.
+“There are many things they can do with their career as a leader in radiology.
+We have designed the IT track to be substantive, but digestible.
+They will learn about administrative, operational, research, and innovation aspects of informatics, in addition to principles related to quality improvement and quality assurance.”